 Despite of their power however, we must know when to use them and when they are not necessary or will not work out well.
 The following series of completely free videos by Brandon Roher is a great resource to start learning about them: End to End Machine Learning, Introduction to Neural Networks.

-Deeplizard’s Youtube Channel
+Deeplizard’s Youtube Channel and Website

 A more introductory video-guide to Deep Learning can be found on deeplizard’s Youtube channel.
 It covers what neural networks are, how they are trained, and how they make predictions in very short, easy and concise videos.